pedram-mohajer/V2LM/README.md

-# Visual Language Model Fine-Tuning and Inference
+# Vision Language Model Fine-Tuning and Inference

 ## 🚀 Overview
 This repository contains shell scripts and Python configurations designed for fine-tuning and performing inference for the following vision-language models: